how we work

 Need help getting the first version out the door?

-Tell us what you need to build.
-We will tell you what we'd tackle first, who should be in the room, and whether we're the right team for it.
+Tell us what you are trying to build, what exists today, and where it is stuck.
+We will say what we'd tackle first, who should be in the room, and whether we're the right team for it.